accordproject/markdown-transform/DEVELOPERS.md

 * [Git][git]: The [Github Guide to Installing Git][git-setup] is a good source of information.

-* [Node.js v10.16.0 'Dubnium' (LTS)][node]: We use Node to generate the documentation, run a development web server, run tests, and generate distributable files.
+* [Node.js v10.16.0 'Dubnium' (LTS)][node]: We use Node to generate the documentation, run a development of web server, run tests and generate distributable files.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.

   We recommend using [nvm][nvm] (or [nvm-windows][nvm-windows])